 Helping underserved youth learn

 Riya K., associate product manager at ServiceNow, saw volunteering as an opportunity to meet other remote workers across northern India.
-She chose to partner with an organization that provides tutoring to underserved youth and arranged a service event for fully remote workers like her.
+She chose to partner with an organisation that provides tutoring to underserved youth and arranged a service event for fully remote workers like her.

 After garnering interest from 15 colleagues, Riya rode the train three hours to get to the ServiceNow office in Delhi, which she says was definitely worth it.